DanielMehlig/ev-mileage-and-lifetime/README.md

 ---

 ### Data:
-All data used were takne from publicaly availabel sources:
+All data used were taken from publicly available sources that need to be added to the data folder.
 1. MOT data: Each MOT data year must be added to the correct "{year}_Result" folder as a single "{year}_all_results.csv" file (e.g., data/2021_Result/2021_all_results.csv).
 2. EEA data must be added to the eea_data folder as "eea_{year}.csv" files.
 3. VCA data must be added to the vca_data folder as "vca_{year}.csv" files.
 4. Survival rate data - VEH1111 from DfT - needs to be added as VEH1111_Summary_Data.csv to the survival_rate_data folder
-5. BEV spec data must be taken from
-Please note that this data is publically available with their own copyright guidelines where we have given links to the respective websites below.
+5. BEV spec data and BEV vehicle sales data must be added to the ev_data folder Please note that this data is publicly available with their own copyright guidelines where we have given links to the respective websites below.

 ### Data Sources
 MOT test results (2005-2023) https://www.data.gov.uk/dataset/e3939ef8-30c7-4ca8-9c7c-ad9475cc9b2f/anonymised_mot_test